AaTekle/GAN_MNIST/README.md

 5. Calculate the generator's loss based on how well it fools the discriminator.
 6. Update the generator's weights.
 7. Repeat until the generator creates realistic data.

-GANs are like a tug-of-war, with the generator and discriminator constantly trying to outsmart each other, and the math helps them improve step by step!